Plaza Francia Orchestra: History

 Originally founded as Plaza Francia post the release of the 2010 Gotan Project album Tango 3.0, Eduardo Makaroff and Christoph H. Müller collaborated with vocalist Catherine Ringer which resulted in their 7 April 2014 release A New Tango Song Book.
-The album came with critical acclaim and a commercial success in France also charting in Belgium.
+The album came with critical acclaim and a commercial success in France and also charting in Belgium.

-In 2018 Plaza Francia changed its name to Plaza Francia Orchestra and released a self titled album featuring Catherine Ringer, Lura and Maria Muliterno on vocals.
-They also collaborated on this record with Argentinean musicians Pablo Gignoli and Sebastian Volco.
-The album cover was designed by Argentinian artist Antonio Segui who was based in Paris.
+In 2018, Plaza Francia changed its name to Plaza Francia Orchestra and released a self-titled album featuring Catherine Ringer, Lura, and Maria Muliterno on vocals.
+They also collaborated on this record with Argentine musicians Pablo Gignoli and Sebastian Volco.
+The album cover was designed by Argentine artist Antonio Segui, who was based in Paris.

-Today, Plaza Francia Orchestra continue to continue to tour, where they perform the repertoire as well as tracks released by Eduardo Makaroff and Christoph H. Müller under the moniker Müller & Makaroff.
+Today, Plaza Francia Orchestra continue to tour, where they perform the repertoire as well as tracks released by Eduardo Makaroff and Christoph H. Müller under the moniker Müller & Makaroff.